-In order to gather this information, phone the music schools in your area.
-Or, look online for reviews that mention the instructor you have in mind.
+To gather this information, phone the music schools in your area.
+Or, look online for things that mention the instructor you have in mind.

 This question can be difficult to answer as everyone is different.
-Only you can decide if lessons are right for you or if you can teach yourself.
+Only you can decide if lessons are right for you or if you can do it yourself.

-In order to come to the right conclusion, you will need to ask yourself a few questions.
-Here are some basics that can help you decide.
+To come to the right conclusion, you will need to ask yourself a few questions.
+Here are a few that can help you decide.